Know when to migrate a process control system

 In addition, in most cases, the control system is a small expense in comparison to the overall plant and the value of its production.
 A single, significant period of unplanned downtime is often enough to result in losses well above the cost of a new distributed control system (DCS).

-Despite all this, the number and range of legacy systems show little sign of shrinking.
-Many thousands of legacy systems continue in operations across the world with a large proportion of these two decades old or more.
+Despite all this, the number and range of legacy process control systems show little sign of shrinking.
+Many thousands of legacy DCS systems continue in operations across the world with a large proportion of these two decades old or more.

 Control system migration is not easy

-In fact, it is these potential losses that probably explain much of the reason businesses are reluctant to migrate.
+In fact, it is these potential losses that probably explain much of the reason businesses are reluctant to migrate a DCS.
 The very risk of downtime and disruption as a result of the process scare them off.
-It may be the direct disruption and requirement to take systems offline and shut down the process while putting the new control system in place, or the potential for longer-term disruption from unforeseen problems when the new system is brought online.
+It may be the direct disruption and requirement to take systems offline and shut down the process while putting the new control system in place, or the potential for longer-term disruption from unforeseen problems when the new process control system is brought online.

 While the case for migration in the face of obsolescence is compelling, it is rarely so clear-cut in practice.

 “Obsolescence” itself is poorly defined.
-It may mean technical obsolescence, with performance deterioration and declining reliability manifesting in missing yield.
-It also can mean functional obsolescence with constraints resulting in lost opportunities; or supply obsolescence, with the lack of support, in-house expertise or spares creating a risk for continued operation.
+It may mean technical DCS obsolescence, with performance deterioration and declining reliability manifesting in missing yield.
+It also can mean functional obsolescence with constraints resulting in lost opportunities; or supply obsolescence, with the lack of process control system support, in-house expertise or spares creating a risk for continued operation.
 In all these cases, most of the signs of obsolescence gradually accrue.

-Vendor support might be withdrawn on a particular date, but the costs of aging equipment and systems grow and develop over time.
+Vendor support might be withdrawn for a process control system on a particular date, but the costs of aging equipment and systems grow and develop over time.
 It is not always easy to determine the point at which those costs and lost opportunities justify replacing the systems.

 Operators do have other options.
 Rising maintenance costs, for instance, can be controlled through switching to predictable service contracts.
 Upgrades also can extend the life of the control system and stave off some of the impacts of obsolescence.